 New York City collaborates with federal and state agencies to collect information about how hurricane storm surge might affect the region.

 In the 1980s and 1990s, the U.S. Army Corps of Engineers found that New York City's low-lying, heavily populated neighborhoods are more exposed to the threat of coastal flooding in a hurricane than most people realized.
-During Hurricane Sandy, storm surge in Battery Park topped 13.88 feet, surpassing the 10.2 feet record set by Hurricane Donna in 1960.
-The surf of New York Harbor (located at the southern tip of Manhattan at the mouth of the Hudson River) reached a record level, measuring a 32.5-foot wave.
+During Hurricane Sandy, storm surge in Battery Park was 9.41 feet, surpassing the record set by Hurricane Donna in 1960.

 Even a low-level hurricane that makes landfall near New York City could wash ocean waters over large sections of some coastal neighborhoods.